ConfusedVorlon/IsItWorking-Ruby/README.md

     $ gem install is_it_working_info

-## Create a Checkin at Is It Working
+## Create a Checkin at IsItWorking.info

-Log in to Is It Working and create a 'Checkin'.
+Log in to Is https://IsItWorking.info and create a 'Checkin'.

 Click on the 'Use' button to get your CHECKIN_IDENTIFIER

 ## Usage